 - d.
-Current State of MPTC In August of 2018, MPTC was re-capitalized using a municipal bond offering.
+In August of 2018, MPTC was re-capitalized using a municipal bond offering.
 All equity positions and bond holder positions were reduced in value in total by 35%.
 The Foundation's position was reduced by 48%.
 The converted bonds will pay interest starting at various future dates depending on the type and subordination.
-The effect of these transactions are recorded in these financial statements.
-On September 24th, 2018, these converted bonds were transferred into the Foundations investment account at Woodbury Financial Services and are being held for future use.
-See subsequent event footnote # 14. - (5) Investments in special strategies are invested by USMF on behalf of UMCPF in a unitized portfolio, which utilizes an array of different investment strategies.
+The effect of these transactions are recorded in the financial statements for the fiscal year ending June 30, 2018 as a realized loss on investments.
+On September 24th, 2018, these converted bonds were transferred into the Foundations investment account at Woodbury Financial Services and are being held for future use. - e.
+Current State of MPTC In April of 2019 MPTC appointed Dr. Robert C. Miller, a nationally recognized radiation oncologist most recently at the Mayo Clinic, as their new medical director.
+As of August 2019 MPTC is continuing to operate at a loss due to unused capacity but they are in the process of adding patients. - (5) Investments in special strategies are invested by USMF on behalf of UMCPF in a unitized portfolio, which utilizes an array of different investment strategies.
 The Foundation invests in the unitized portfolio to benefit from economies of scale to gain access to the underlying investment strategies.
 The Foundation has a unitized ownership interest in this portfolio and does not have direct ownership of the underlying investments in the portfolio.
 USMF has not classified itself as an investment company.
-The investment in special strategies-USMF is presented in Level 3 in the chart above as the portfolio does not trade in an active market, pricing inputs are unobservable and the portfolio is subject to certain redemption restrictions consistent with those of the underlying investments in the portfolio, as discussed below, and subject to the discretion of the management of USMF.
+The investment in special strategies-USMF is presented as Level 3 in the fair value hierarchy as the portfolio does not trade in an active market, pricing inputs are unobservable and the portfolio is subject to certain redemption restrictions consistent with those of the underlying investments in the portfolio, as discussed below, and subject to the discretion of the management of USMF.
 The fair value of the special strategies-USMF investment has been estimated using the net asset value per share of the portfolio based on unobservable inputs and relies on underlying general partners and investment managers for pricing information.
 The components of and a description of the investment strategies, as disclosed by USMF, of the special strategies-USMF portfolio are as follows:

-Managed accounts investing in money-market funds and short-term investments
+Managed accounts investing in money-market funds and short-term investments.
 These include amounts invested in accounts with depository institutions and managed accounts which are readily convertible to known amounts of cash.
+Valuation is based on quoted market prices.
 Money-market and short-term investments are unitized to maintain liquidity for spending needs and unfunded commitment liability.
 Total deposits maintained at these institutions at times exceed the amount insured by federal agencies and therefore, bear a risk of loss.
 The unitized portfolio has not experienced such losses on these funds.
-Money-market funds and short-term investments represents approximately 8.5% and 16.6% of the total investment held by USMF at June 30, 2018 and 2017, respectively.
+Money-market funds and short-term investments represents approximately 3.8% and 8.5% of the total investment held by USMF at June 30, 2019 and 2018, respectively.